CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

              - **Three Command Components:** Computes velocities considering the kinematic constraints.
              - **Parallel Steering:** Computes velocities for straightforward motion with a common steering angle.
              - **Spinning:** Computes velocities for spinning in place.
              - **Dual Ackerman:** Computes velocities for non-standard scenarios.

-            For each mode, it also determines the direction (sign) and scaling factor (reverse) for the velocities based on the vehicle’s configuration.This is the genaric equation for calculating steering angles.
-This equation is obtained considering instantaneous center of rotation (I).
+            For each mode, it also determines the direction (sign) and scaling factor (reverse) for the velocities based on the vehicle’s configuration.This is the genaric equation for calculating wheel rotational velocities.
+This equation is obtained by considering instantaneous center of rotation (I).

              ```cpp
              vel_left_front = reverse_fl * sign * std::hypot((curr_cmd_twist.lin_x - curr_cmd_twist.ang * track_ / 2), (curr_cmd_twist.lin_y + wheel_base_ * curr_cmd_twist.ang / 2.0)) / wheel_radius_;